prakashpsgcse/kafka-clients/README.md

 ## Basic concepts of kafka-clients
  * Very first step for producer/Consumer is connect to Cluster and get MetaData(broker Id,IP etc).
  * **_bootstrap.server_** config accepts LoadBalance/DNS/Broker IP's .This will be used for initial connections only.
- * Client connects to first IP and get brokers IP's in the cluster.
+ * Client connects to first DNS/LB/IP and get brokers IP's in the cluster.
  * Failed to connect with first DNS/LB/IP then it picks next one in list [never give 2 cluster's ip/dns : its not HA].
  * Second step is to get Topic Metadata (leader for partition etc).
  * Producer/Consumer always send/receive data to/from partition leader.